List of electoral wards in Gwynedd

 Gwynedd was created with the merger of Anglesey with Caernarfonshire and Merionethshire in 1974, led by Gwynedd County Council.
 In 1996 Anglesey became a separate county and the District of Aberconwy passed to Conwy County Borough, The new Gwynedd local authority renamed itself Gwynedd Council.

-Since 2004 there have been 71 county wards returning 75 county councillors to Gwynedd Council.
+Between 2004 and 2022 there were 71 county wards returning 75 county councillors to Gwynedd Council.
+From 2022 there have been 65 wards electing 69 county councillors.

 Wards of Gwynedd County Council

 1973–1989

 From the 1973 county election there were 64 wards, all except two of them elected one county councillor to the new Gwynedd County Council.
 The Bangor No.1 and the Ogwen wards elected two councillors.

 1989–1996

 Following The County of Gwynedd (Electoral Arrangements) Order 1988 the number of wards were decreased to 62, each electing one county councillor to Gwynedd County Council, taking effect from the May 1989 elections.

 Wards of Gwynedd Council

 1995–2004

 The first elections to the new Gwynedd Council took place in 1995.
 Eighty three county councillors were elected from sixty nine electoral wards. as follows (numbers of councillors in brackets):